 Fishing in Siltcoos Lagoon

-It would be useful to note that there also is a tiny water body known as Siltcoos Lagoon, which is a former loop of Siltcoos River that drains the big lake into the Pacific Ocean.
+It would be useful to note that there is also a tiny water body known as Siltcoos Lagoon, a former loop of the Siltcoos River that drains the big lake into the Pacific Ocean.

 Siltcoos Lagoon is located west of Siltcoos Lake and west of Highway 101, on the road to Siltcoos Beach.

-Siltcoos Lagoon only has a modest warmwater fishery (reportedly a few bass and crappie), but it has seasonally good trout fishing because ODFW stocks the lagoon from February into May most years.
+Siltcoos Lagoon only has a modest warmwater fishery (reportedly a few bass and crappie), but it has seasonal trout fishing because ODFW stocks the lagoon from February into May most years.

 Siltcoos Lagoon has a nice fishing dock and there is camping here and nearby.